plutov/packagemain/15-google-cloud-functions-in-go/README.md

 Earlier this month Google Cloud team finally announced beta support of Go, the runtime uses Go 1.11, which includes go modules as we know.

-And in this video I am goin to show how to write and deploy 2 types of functions: HTTP function and background function.
+And in this video I am going to show how to write and deploy 2 types of functions: HTTP function and background function.

 ## 2 types of functions